 It shall not be a defence to a charge under this paragraph that the vehicle is under repair, if that repair exceeds 7 days.

 For the purposes of this paragraph "vehicle" also includes caravans, trailers, boats, and the shell or hulk of a vehicle.

-- Parks in a road in front of any property in the Residential Area under the Council's District Plan, where the size of the vehicle parked, or the continual nature of the parking, unreasonably prevents occupants from parking outside their property, excluding commercial vehicles parked on the road temporarily for business purposes.
+- Parks in a road in front of any property in a residential area as defined in the Council's District Plan, where the size of the vehicle parked, or the continual nature of the parking, unreasonably prevents occupants from parking outside their property, excluding commercial vehicles parked on the road temporarily for business purposes.